Grade Appeal Policy

 - A copy of the course syllabus and assignment descriptions.

 - The department chair may request additional materials from the student.
-After receiving a copy of the appeal materials from the department chair, the instructor has 14 calendar days to respond in writing to the appeal.
-The department chair will discuss this response with the instructor and will provide the student with written notification of the outcome of this step within 7 calendar days after receiving the instructor’s response.
+After receiving a copy of the appeal materials from the department chair, the instructor has ten (10) business days to respond in writing to the appeal.
+The department chair will discuss this response with the instructor and will provide the student with written notification of the outcome of this step within five (5) business days after receiving the instructor’s response.

-- If there is no mutually agreed-upon resolution between the student and the instructor, and the student wishes to pursue the matter further, he or she has 7 calendar days to submit his or her written appeal to the dean of the department.
+- If there is no mutually agreed-upon resolution between the student and the instructor, and the student wishes to pursue the matter further, he or she has five (5) business days to submit his or her written appeal to the dean of the department.
 The dean will review the appeal, provide copies of all appeal materials to the instructor, and discuss the appeal with the chair, instructor, and student.
-The instructor has 7 days to review the written appeal the student has presented to the dean and, if desired, prepare an additional written response.
-The dean will provide the student with written notification of the result of this step within 14 calendar days after receipt of the appeal from the student.
+The instructor has five (5) business days to review the written appeal the student has presented to the dean and, if desired, prepare an additional written response.
+The dean will provide the student with written notification of the result of this step within ten (10) business days after receipt of the appeal from the student.

-- In the case of a change of grade, the instructor of record must implement the change of grade decided upon by the committee within 10 calendar days after learning of the committee’s decision.
+- In the case of a change of grade, the instructor of record must implement the change of grade decided upon by the committee within ten (10) business days after learning of the committee’s decision.
 If the instructor fails to make the change, the dean shall implement the change of grade as determined by the committee on the student’s official transcript through the change-of-grade procedure.
 This shall be the last step in the deliberation of the formal grade appeal.

-- The dean shall forward a written record of the results of all grade appeals to the appropriate vice provost within 14 calendar days.
+- The dean shall forward a written record of the results of all grade appeals to the appropriate Office of the Provost designee within ten (10) business days.

 Exceptions to the Grade Appeal Policy